 Flying to Milan

 For convenience we have included a transfer from Milan Malpensa airport, Italy to Cogne.
 Our departure/pick up time from Milan Malpensa airport is scheduled for 16h30, however, once we have all the guest arrival times we may bring this forward if it suits all the other members of the group.
 If your flight arrives earlier in the day you can use the time to explore the city of Milan.
-The journey from Milan Malpensa to Cogne is approximately 2h40.
+The journey from Milan Malpensa to Cogne is approximately 2.5 hours.

 Previously we asked that you arrived into Geneva, Switzerland, but due to Covid-19 we are, for now, avoiding travelling through Switzerland and France to reach Italy in a bid to reduce the risk of disruption to travel.